mbloch/mapshaper/README.md

 	`$ mapshaper -i 100 states.shp --dp `  Remove features smaller than ~100 meters using Douglas-Peucker simplification.

-	`$ mapshaper -h` Get help.
+	`$ mapshaper -h` Read a help message.

 ###Building and testing

+- You will need to regenerate mapshaper's library files if you edit any of the files in the src/ or lib/ directories.
+Run `$ build` to update mapshaper.js (used by the commandline tool); run `$ build gui` to update gui/www/mapshaper.js (used by the web interface).

-- The `build` script rebuilds the JavaScript libraries used by the commandline and web interfaces.
-Run `$ build` and `$ build gui` after editing files in the src/ directory. `$ build [gui] -f` continuously monitors the source files and updates the library files when files are modified.
+- `$ build [gui] -f` continuously monitors source files and regenerates  mapshaper.js whenever a source file is modified.

-- Run `$ mocha` or `$ mocha -R spec` in the project directory to run tests.
+- Run `$ mocha` in the project directory to run mapshaper's unit tests.

+###Contributions

+… are welcome.

 ###Wish list

-- Support for GeoJSON, TopoJSON and other formats.
+- Support for more data formats.
-- Support for creating and exporting selections and aggregations.
+- Support for making selections and aggregations.
+- Work on preventing or removing polygon overlaps and self-intersections.
 - Update the original "modified Visvalingam" method, add control over degree of smoothing.
-- Work on preventing or removing vector intersections.
 - Experiment with more advanced simplification and smoothing methods.
+- Add to this list by creating a github issue.